tetracorp/k240/docs/_posts/2020-02-28-version-differences.md

 completed until 20 May 1994, and magazines released their May issues in April.

-Only a tiny number of review copies were distributed, and the fate of the disks after the magaziness closed down is unknown&mdash;if you have a copy, please [respond to the ticket](https://github.com/tetracorp/k240/issues/4) on the project issue tracker, as you'd be a major help to the project.
+Only a tiny number of review copies were distributed, and the fate of the disks after the magazines closed down is unknown&mdash;if you have a copy, please [respond to the ticket](https://github.com/tetracorp/k240/issues/4) on the project issue tracker, as you'd be a major help to the project.